 In short, garlic is the best supporting actor that practically steals the show.
 As such, the show can’t go on without it!
 Thankfully it is grown globally which helps it to stay available year-round, so it may go through some seasonally inspired subtle variations in size, aromatics, and texture.

-It is available year-round, and some of the specialty items mentioned are seasonal.
+Garlic is available year-round, but some of the specialty items mentioned are seasonal.
 Ask your Marketing Associate for ordering information.
 In addition to fresh, ask about chopped, roasted, and peeled for labor saving ideas.

 Download our app and take your produce management on the go.
 Place orders, review flyers, watch videos…all in one spot!